proflamyt/300days-of-hacking/Topic31/UrchinSec/README.md

 print(f"cipher: {ciphertext}")
 ```

+Solution :

-Examining the Python file, our attention can be directed towards the process of generating the RSA key pair.
+Examining the Python file, my attention was directed towards the process of generating the RSA key pair.

 ```python